SyedZaheen/FireBusters-UnmannedIntelligence_SCDFXIBM/README.md

 <img src="images/logo2.png" width="720">

 Firefighters are not immune to the trends of Covid-19.
 Covid has created significant impediments to firefighting operations as well.
 Social distancing and mask wearing isn't really compatible with operations that need maxiumum efficiency to save lives.
 It's not possible to remain 1 m apart when lives are at stake.

+If only there was a way that firefighters, too, can do their work virtually rather than physically, just like other workplaces where "Work From Home" and remote work is the norm.
+But that sounds ridiculous - how do you even fight a fire you're not close to?

+Introducing: Unmanned Intelligence.
+The next evolution of SCDF’s fire fighting capabilities, leveraging machine learning, AI, and IoT through the IBM cloud to train completely autonomous machines to fight the fire for us, without needing to physically train and deploy humans to the fire!

-@@ -16,21 +16,19 @@ Controlled from a dashboard, these machines are able to fight the fire by themse
+Controlled from a dashboard, these machines are able to fight the fire by themselves, and their human masters can keep an eye on them from a control centre while the robots do their job.
+Maybe firefighting "remotely" isn't so ridiculous after all!

 #### Syed Mohammed Mosayeeb Al-Hady Zaheen
 An NTU Data Science and AI freshie
 #### Hoe Jun Leong